kohlhofer/Crossings/chapters/chapter-09.md

 They pass under a low bridge, its stone arches dark against the sky.
 The sound of their passage echoes briefly, then fades.
 Above them, the road crosses empty and silent.

-Eli shifts in the bow, her movements restless.
-She reaches out, lets her fingers trail in the water.
-The current tugs at her hand, and she pulls it back, watching the droplets fall from her fingers.
-Reed continues rowing, his rhythm unchanged.
+A sound drifts across the water—perhaps humming, perhaps only the river's voice rising and falling.
+The melody is strange, unfamiliar, like wind through reeds.
+Sometimes it stops, leaving only the water's murmur, then begins again.
+The source is uncertain, somewhere in the darkness.

 The lantern flickers, its flame dancing in the night breeze.
 Shadows shift and move, playing tricks with the eye.
-He watches Eli, watches Reed, watches the water flow past.
+He watches Reed, watches the water flow past.
 He speaks no words, asks no questions.
 The journey is enough.

 They round a bend, and a spit of sand appears in the lantern light.
 Reed steers toward it, his oars guiding the boat through the shallow water.
 The sand is pale and fine, unmarked except by the tracks of raccoons and possums.

 Nothing waits there but driftwood and the smell of mud.
 The shore is littered with river trash—bleached logs, plastic bottles, tangles of fishing line.
 The sand gives way to marsh grass, then to the dark line of trees beyond.

-Eli jumps out before the boat touches shore, her feet splashing in the shallow water.
-She vanishes into the dark without a word, her footsteps fading along the water's edge.
-The night swallows her completely.
+A splash from the shallows, sudden and quick.
+Footsteps, perhaps, or a night animal disturbed.
+The sound fades into the marsh grass, and the darkness swallows whatever made it.

 Reed nods to him.
 He pushes off from the sand, the boat rocking as it slips back into the current.
 The old man turns the bow downstream, his oars finding their rhythm again.